 How accurate are Punxsutawney Phil's Groundhog Day predictions?

-Watch live coverage of Punxsutawney Phil's 2024 Groundhog Day prediction starting at 7 a.m.
-ET in the video player above.

-Warm weather fans hoping for an early end to winter may not want to put their faith in Punxsutawney Phil on Groundhog Day.
+Punxsutawney Phil predicted an early spring on Groundhog Day 2024.
+But warm weather fans hoping for an early end to winter may not want to put their faith in the groundhog's prognostications..

 Phil's been used for weather predictions for more than 130 years.
 According to the legend, if Phil sees his shadow on Feb.
 2, he predicts six additional weeks of winter.
 But if he doesn't see his shadow, he predicts an early spring.
 Unfortunately, his forecasting track record since 1887 has been a bit spotty.